Mahabaleshwar Temple, Gokarna: Legend

 As Ravana was nearing Gokarna, Lord Vishnu blotted out the sun to give the appearance of dusk.
 Ravana now had to perform his evening rituals but was worried because with the Atma-Linga in his hands, he would not be able to do it.
 At this time, Lord Ganesha in the disguise of a Brahmin boy accosted him.
 Ravana requested him to hold the Atma-Linga until he performed his rituals, and asked him not to place it on the ground.
 Ganesh struck a deal with him saying that he would call Ravana thrice, and if Ravana did not return within that time, he would place the Atma-Linga on the ground.

 Ganesha called out thrice rapidly but Ravana couldn't come within the specified time.
 Even before Ravana could return, Lord Ganesha placed the Atmalinga on the ground, tricked Ravana and vanished from the scene with his cows.
 Ravana then chased the only cow, which was going underground.
 However, he managed to get hold of the cow's ear, as the rest of cow's body had disappeared below ground.
 It is this ear now seen in a petrified form, which has given the name "Gokarna" to the place.
 The word "Gokarna" means "cow's ear" where in Sanskrit gow means "cow" and karna means "ear".

 Then, Ravana tried hard to lift the Shiv Linga but failed as it was firmly fixed.
 Ravana had even fainted; thereafter he gave the name "Mahabaleshwar" (meaning all-powerful) to the Atmalinga.
 Thus, according to the legend narrated, the place now boasts of three divine entities namely: Gokarna, the cow's ear; the Atmalinga or Shiva Linga that is deified in the Mahabaleshwar Temple; and the Goddess Bhadrakali, which are all now divine places of worship integral to Gokarna.

 Temple structure

 The temple is built of granite in the Dravidian architectural style.
 The Atmalinga is enshrined in the temple on a square Saligrama Peetha (pedestal).
 The pedestal has a small hole at its centre from where devotees can see the top of the Atmalinga.

 Foreigners, including practicing Hindus of non-Indian (Western) origin are not allowed to enter the sanctum-sanctorum and see the Shivalinga.

-Religious practices

-The religious practices observed by most devotees, who are accompanied by their priests, consist of shaving their head, fasting and then taking a bath in the Arabian Sea, opposite the temple.
-They then pay obeisance to Lord Ganesha (the elephant headed god) deified in the Shri Maha Ganapathi temple, which is a few yards away from the Mahabaleshwar temple.
-After observing these religious procedures, devotees visit the main shrine of Mahabaleshwar for the Darśana (the auspicious sight of a deity).
-The idol is placed inside a pit on the floor.
-The devotees can touch the idol and do the puja by themselves.
-This is in contrary to other temples where the devotees are neither allowed to touch the idol nor do puja.